ajkendal/coursera-little-lemon-project/README.md

 # Little Lemon Project

-This is the capston project for Coursera Front End Devlopment Certification.
+This is the capstone project for the Meta Front End Development Certification.